N-Nieto/GenderBias_CheXNet/README.md

 # GenderBias_CheXNet
-In this Readme you will find all the steps you will need to do in order to reproduce the experiments showing gender bias.
+In this tutorial you will find all the steps and instuctions you need in order to reproduce the experiments showing gender bias.

 ### Step 0: If is your fist time coding, you will have to install Python.
 We recommend to install Anaconda Distribution.